-As the pandemic ends, how often is your employer planning for you to work full days at home?
+- Looking one year ahead, how often is your employer planning for you to work full days at home?

-Sample: Data are from all SWAA waves, covering July 2020 to August 2023.
-The sample includes all respondents who reported their employer's plans for WFH as the pandemic ends ("All workers" series), but the series labeled "Workers able to work from home" restricts attention to workers who have work-from-home experience during In both cases. we exclude pandemic. respondents who report having no employer.
+Sample: Data are from all SWAA waves, covering July 2020 to October 2023.
+The sample includes all respondents who reported their employer's plans for WFH as the pandemic ends ("All workers" series), but the series labeled "Workers able to work from home" restricts attention to workers who have work-from-home experience during the pandemic.
+In both cases, we exclude respondents who report having no employer.
 We re-weight the sample of US residents aged 20 to 64 earning \$10,000 or more in a prior year to match Current Population Survey on age, sex, education, and earnings.
+We impute September 2023 data as the average between August and October due to data quality issues.

-N = 168,496 (all respondents) and 121,156 (able to work from home)
+N = 182,347 (all respondents) and 132,112 (able to work from home)